Skip to content

 Previous Actions

-It is often necessary to reference previous actions to ensure that the current AI-generated command harmonizes well with preceding steps.
+It is often necessary to reference previous actions to ensure that the current AI-generated command is consistent with preceding steps.
 This helps maintain continuity and coherence in the automated sequence of steps within the test case.

-For example, here the 2nd action adds an author named after the logged-in user for testing purposes:
+For example, in the following image, the second action adds an author with the same name as the logged-in user for testing purposes:

 Add Librarian as an Author

-Note that the AI command in row 3 uses same name and the generated code uses librarian from the previous command.
-I.e., the command is assumed within the context.
+Note that the AI command in row 3 uses the phrase same name, and the generated code uses librarian from the previous command.
+This means the command is interpreted within the context of the preceding steps.

 Variables

-Variables allow dynamic data to be used in AI command code.
-For example, POCommon.DoCreateAuthor has 2 parameters - authorName and authorAge.
-The default behavior of AI is to use reasonable values when creating an author, in this case, it is 30:
+Variables allow dynamic data to be used in the AI-generated code.
+For example, POCommon.DoCreateAuthor has two parameters: authorName and authorAge.
+The default behavior of the AI is to use reasonable values when creating an author.
+In this case, it uses 30 for the age:

 Create Author Default

-But if we have a variable for that, it would try to use it when generating code.
+However, if a variable is available, the AI will use it when generating the code.
 See how it used the authorAge variable:

 Create Author with Variable